Ascariasis is an infection with a roundworm parasite.

 Ascariasis is caused by swallowing food or water that is contaminated by feces containing eggs.

 Infestations are more common in preschool age or younger children.
-Risk factors that increase your chances of developing ascariasis include:
+Other factors that may increase your chance of ascariasis include:

 - Travel to developing countries